tazki/project-management-app/README.md

 A simple project management application using Laravel 11 and React.

-I create this SPA Project to further learn more about React implementation
+I follow this tutorial for a SPA Project to further learn more about React implementation

 ## Features